Homemade Lemon Curd Recipe: Silky, Tart, and Ready in 20 Minutes

 The lemon curd will thicken as it cools.
 Put a plastic wrap directly on top of the curd to prevent it from curdling.
 Cool it thoroughly before using the curd.

-Pro Tips For Perfect Lemon Curd
+Pro Tips for Perfect Lemon Curd

 - Get the best quality lemons as possible.
 Unwaxed organic ones are preferable.